 Limited company expenses: HMRCs rules on non-typical expenses

 There are a few expense areas which require a little more thought, as HMRC’s rules can sometimes seem a bit complicated.

-Telephone costs and broadband
+Online expenses - telephone costs and broadband

 If you have a fixed-fee broadband package at home, for example, HMRC won’t take kindly to you claiming a proportion back for your business, as you would have had to pay for the bundle for your home use.

-In almost all cases, you’re always best signing a new contract in the company name rather than claiming back a proportion of your residential bills.
+In almost all cases, you’re best signing a new contract in the company name rather than claiming back a proportion of your residential bills.